-Keywords: Intestinal parasites, food borne infection, transmission, pre and post-harvest storage, public health risks
+Keywords: Intestinal parasites, Food borne infection, Transmission, Pre and post-harvest storage, Public health risks

 1. INTRODUCTION

 Nigeria is among the sub-Saharan African nations where intestinal parasitic infections are highly prevalent (Akyalaet al., 2013; Simon-okeet al., 2014).
-Infections by such parasites have the potential to cause serious disease, such as malnutrition and stunted growth, particularly in the elderly, children, and immunocompromised individuals.
+Infections by such parasites have the potential to cause serious disease, such as malnutrition and stunted growth, particularly in the elderly, children, and immunocompromised individuals (reference??).
 In developing nations, such infections contribute to approximately 300 million cases of major disease and 200,000 annual deaths (Mohamed et al., 2016; Luz et al., 2017; Obebeet al., 2020).
 The most prevailing method of transmission of such parasites is direct contact with soiled hands or ingesting or drinking contaminated water and food (Alemu et al., 2020; Hajareet al., 2021).
-Most of the diseases caused by intestinal parasites, such as helminths and protozoa, are Neglected Tropical Diseases (NTDs) in most poor nations, such as Ethiopia, and present a serious public health hazard (Hotezet al., 2009).
+Most of the diseases caused by intestinal parasites, such as helminths and protozoa, are neglected tropical diseases (NTDs) in most poor nations, such as Ethiopia, and present a serious public health hazard (Hotezet al., 2009).

 Freshly consumed vegetables are a significant source of essential nutrients such as vitamins (including B, C, A, and K) and minerals (like calcium, magnesium, potassium, iron, and beta-carotene), along with dietary fiber.
 These nutrients help protect the body against viral diseases and function as phytochemicals that act as antioxidants and anti-inflammatory agents, reducing the risk of cardiovascular diseases, stroke, and certain cancers (Slavinet al., 2012; Poiroux-Gonordet al., 2010).
 They also aid in preventing conditions like constipation, hemorrhoids, and rectal fissures.
 Globally, green leafy vegetables are widely consumed due to their rich content of antioxidants, metabolites, and minerals (Shakya et al., 2013).
 In its 2021 annual report, the World Health Organization (WHO) emphasized the importance of consuming safe and high-quality meals for overall health (WHO, 2021).
 In many parts of Nigeria, green leafy vegetables are commonly incorporated into daily meals, used in soups and stews, or featured in specific cuisines.
 However, harmful farming techniques like the management of untreated manure, polluted irrigation water, and dirty storage, potentially increase infection risks, becoming vegetables potential vectors of transmitting protozoan cysts, helminth eggs, and larvae (Bekele et al., 2017; Bishop and Yohanna, 2018).
 For this reason, helminth eggs, larvae, oocysts, and cysts of protozoan parasites can spread throughout the nation predominantly via fruits and vegetables (Li et al., 2020).
 These infections can cause various symptoms such as abdominal pain, myositis, constipation, anemia, anorexia, B12 deficiency, rectal hemorrhage, blindness, hematochezia, hemoptysis, dysuria, central nervous system impairment, chest pain, chills, chronic fatigue, colitis, coughing, diarrhea, digestive disturbances, dizziness, fever, organ enlargement, headaches, vaginitis, jaundice, joint pain, weight loss due to malnutrition, weakness, immunodeficiency, nausea, vomiting, facial swelling, sleeplessness, skin ulcers, rectal prolapse, memory loss, and night sweats (Brasethet al., 2021).
 Proper washing with clean water or thorough cooking is crucial for reducing these risks (Yahaya et al., 2023).
 Soil-transmitted helminth (STH) infections are primarily caused by the oral intake of infectious eggs and/or oocysts from various sources such as dust, soil, hands, fingers, nails, water, and vegetables.
 As these are consumed daily, vegetables are considered the main source of STH infection (Funmilayo et al., 2017).